MiguelRoldao/swoopiest/README.md

 ## Firmware

 The firmware is available in my QMK repo as `diaffractus/swoopiest`.
 You can get started by using QMK's [online configurator](https://config.qmk.fm/#/bluebell/swoop/LAYOUT_split_3x5_3).
-Or check the [Swoop README file](https://github.com/qmk/qmk_firmware/blob/master/keyboards/bluebell/swoop/readme.md) to see how to compile the firmware locally.
+Or check [The Swoopiest README file](https://github.com/MiguelRoldao/qmk-home/blob/master/keyboards/diaffractus/swoopiest/readme.md) to see how to compile the firmware locally.